joost-de-vries/sbt-tslint/README.md

 If you want to use just the tslint rules you can use [this tslint.json](https://github.com/palantir/tslint/blob/master/docs/sample.tslint.json) as a starter.

-See here for the eslint rules add by using the [tslint-eslint-rules set](https://github.com/buzinas/tslint-eslint-rules)
+See here for the eslint rules added by using the [tslint-eslint-rules set](https://github.com/buzinas/tslint-eslint-rules)
 You can use these rules by adding the following to your `build.sbt`.

     libraryDependencies ++=Seq(   "org.webjars.npm" % "tslint-eslint-rules" % "1.0.1")